internetarchive/dwebsummit-site-2/README.md

 ### Bootstrapping the server

-Some modules contain binary code and need to be compiled on the server itself.
+The pure python requirements are copied over from your local install, but you need to compile some packages on the server itself.

 This project needs `MySQL-python==1.2.5` for database library and `pillowfight` for image processing.